How To Pay For College On Your Own, Realistic Ways To Do It

 This is the number one resource that anyone should go to if they want to go to college.
 The FASFA is the federal source for financial aid and it is based on NEED and not off merit.
 All that really means is that if you have a C average and have no money to go to college, then you would probably get more assistance than someone who has all A’s and has more money than you do.

 The FASFA has to be done each year as close to January as possible.
-You will need your tax information, or your parent’s tax information, if you are dependent on them to file.
+You will need your tax information or your parent’s tax information, if you are dependent on them.
 Federal aid can come in several ways.

 Grants: which is money that is given to the school on your behalf and you do not have to pay back.
 There may be certain grants in your state that you qualify for or certain grants that you can get due to your situation.
 This includes the Pell Grant, which you qualify for if neither of your parents graduated from college.